cabuelow/mang-qual-models/README.md

 ### Qualitative hindcasts and forecasts of mangrove extent change

-This repository provides code and data for Buelow et al. (*in prep*), 'Resolving ambiguous mangrove futures'.
+This repository provides code for reproducing results and figures in Buelow et al. (*in prep*), 'Resolving ambiguous mangrove futures'.

 Link to documents describing all spatial data processing: